tleyden/tleyden.github.io/source/_posts/2014-10-25-cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04.markdown

 ## Using a pre-built public AMI

-Based on the instructions in this article, I've created an AMI and shared it publicly.
+Based on the instructions in this blog post, I've created an AMI and shared it publicly.
 So the easiest thing to do is just use that pre-built AMI:

 * Image: ami-2cbf3e44 (Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5)
 * Instance type: g2.2xlarge